kdv123/TextPredictorPython/README.md

 3. kenlm

 ## Installation
-Use the package manager pip to install kenlm
+Use the package manager pip to install KenLM.
+We have made a branch of the original [KenLM repo](https://github.com/kpu/kenlm).
+The only change is to change several scripts to compile KenLM with support for up to 12-gram language models.
+This is required by the example character language model provided here.

 ```bash
 pip install https://github.com/kdv123/kenlm/archive/master.zip